 The next section discusses exporting the notebook as a document.

 After you finish working, you might be interested in saving a static version of the notebook.
-You can do that simply in Gradient notebooks.
-According to the next figure, go to the File menu and click on the Export Notebook As where you can find different options to export the notebook including Markdown, PDF, LaTex, and HTML.
+You can do that easily with Gradient notebooks.
+According to the next figure, go to the File menu and click on the Export Notebook As.
+You can find different options to export the notebook including Markdown, PDF, LaTex, and HTML.

 This post discussed how to get started with Paperspace's free Gradient Community Notebooks.
 We started by introducing Gradient, which is Paperspace's platform for building effortless machine learning and deep learning products and pipelines.
 It offers different instances and containers packaged with a variety of tools so that users don't get bogged down battling dependencies or tooling issues.